hilkojj/AWAAGTI/docs/dbfile_formaat.md

 The reason for having separated files is to make it faster to read specific data.
 We have experimented with larger files and having a read method that only reads specific bytes instead of the whole file, with the help of indexes so the reader knows where the requested data is located in a file.
-We have learned that, in Java, this doesn't provide a speed boost overal, when executing the queries our customer desires.
+We have learned that, in Java, this doesn't provide a speed boost overall, when executing the queries our customer desires.
 The effectiveness of this method is also dependant on the Java version, and the method to read the data, as the standard Java library has multiple competing libraries for opening files and reading the contents.
 One advantage of having larger database files is that less storage space is required, as in the chosen method of data storage, every database file also contains the weather station number.

+Once a .awaagti file it stored, it should not be modified.
+Therefore it is required to store a .awaagti file only after all required data to save in the file has been received.

 ## Data format

 There are two kind of data formats supported by the .awaagti files.
-In a reguler weather data database file, one chunk is composed of 6 bytes per chunk, in the format:
+In a regular weather data database file, one chunk is composed of 6 bytes per chunk, in the format:

  - 3 bytes for the ID of the weather station.
 This allows for station IDs from 0 to 16777215.
  - 2 bytes for the temperature, measured by the weather station.
-This is a positive number in tenths degrees celcius, on which 1000 is added.
-This allows for temperatures from -100.0 to 6543.5 degrees celcius.
+This is a positive number in tenths degrees Celsius, on which 1000 is added.
+This allows for temperatures from -100.0 to 6543.5 degrees Celsius.
  - 1 byte for the wind speed, in meters per second.
 This is a positive number in tenths of m/s, which allows to store wind speeds from 0 to 25.5 meters per second.

 The usage of chunks, and having specified a chunk length in every database file, makes it possible to extend the chunk data to store more variables, while keeping it backwards compatible on both sides.
 For instance; the .awaagti database file reader does not only support the chunk scheme as shown above, but also chunks which do not contain the wind speed, and are therefore 5 bytes in size.
-The software will ignore chunk data after after the expected 6 bytes, so new variables can be added without breaking the current behaivour of the current version of the software.
+The software will ignore chunk data after after the expected 6 bytes, so new variables can be added without breaking the current behaviour of the current version of the software.

+The chunks in the database file are sorted ascendantly on the client ID.

-Regulur .awaagti files have the time in seconds in unix format as the file name.
+Regular .awaagti files have the time in seconds in unix format as the file name, which is the amount of seconds since the start of 1970 in the Universal Coordinated Time.
 For example 1549055732.awaagti, which contains data measured at the time 1549055732.

 ### Summaries